christianbundy/drewdevault.com/content/blog/Microsoft-plays-their-hand.md

 proprietary way.

 Microsoft knows a good deal when they see one, and picked up GitHub for a cool
-$7,500,000,000, after they had already done the completed the two steps in Microsoft's [anti-open-source playbook][0].
+$7,500,000,000, after they had already completed the two steps in Microsoft's [anti-open-source playbook][0].
 They joined the Linux Foundation in late 2016, after Azure failed to win people back to Windows Server, admitting defeat while simultaneously carving out a space from which they could project their interests over the kernel.

 [0]: https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish